ConorReynolds/botc-script-tool/README.md

 ## Missing Features

-The tool does not support travelers, fabled, or homebrew characters.
+The tool does not yet support travelers or fabled.
 These features are high-priority.

 It would be nice to see a list of characters and filter them by their properties.
 It’s sometimes hard to think of what to add if there isn’t a big